deepaksood619/deepaksood619.github.io/docs/management/mental-models.md

 - Quality (How good it is)
 - Taste / Target (How good you want it to be)
-- Discernment - the ability to judge well (How good you are at knowing the difference)
+- Discernment - the ability to judge well (How good you are at knowing the difference) (How well you can perceive quality)

-Problems
+**Problems**

 - Same taste different discernment
 - Same discernment different taste (creative targets)